KennethChilds/KennethChilds/README.md

 # 💫 About Me:
-I'm a highschooler interested in finance, computer science, and the intersection between them.
+I'm a high school student interested in finance, computer science, entrepreneurship, and the intersection between them.

 Currently building useful software that I find interesting

 ## 🌐 Socials: